 Complex as it is, the Zoning Ordinance of the District of Columbia was approved in 1958.
 That’s over five decades of cultural change and building innovations, like tiny houses, that the code wasn’t designed to address.”

-Camping is illegal.
-Technically.
-Kind of.
+Camping is illegal, technically.
 It depends really.

 You’re legally not even allowed to camp in your own backyard for more than 2 weeks or more in most areas of the USA.
 Don’t believe me?
 Look up your local county’s camping regulations.

 So, basically, camping on your own land is illegal, beyond a few weeks or so.
 Especially inside city limits.
 At least it is according to city and county (even some state laws) ordinances.
-This also includes living in a camper trailer, RV, travel trailer or other shelter that the state, county or city deems temporary.
+This also includes living in a camper trailer, RV, travel trailer or other shelter that the state, county, or city deems temporary.

 It isn’t about building codes.